 Native English-speaking students are available for peer tutoring if international students need assistance with concepts discussed in class.
 Native English-speaking students are available for intentional conversation to assist international students with language skills.
-International students needing writing assistance in English, assistance with understanding concepts discussed in class, and/or assistance with language skills are encouraged to utilize the services of the Writing Instructor, Kim Trimboli (ktrimboli@mtso.edu).
+International students needing writing assistance in English are encouraged to utilize the services of the Writing Instructor, Kim Trimboli (ktrimboli@mtso.edu).
 For more information on services designed to assist international students, refer to the International Student Services Section in this handbook.